Find Nursing Colleges

 Kennesaw, Georgia

-Full-time students from Georgia pay an average of $6,436 in tuition and fees if they choose to attend KSU Georgia.
-Out-of-state students pay an average of $17,690.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $27,780 in student loans.
+The average in-state tuition and fees for students at KSU Georgia is $5,786.
+If you are from out of state, expect to pay an average of $17,040.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $24,379 in student loans.

-If you are interested in distance education, be sure to check with the school since KSU Georgia does offer online classes for certain majors.
-To give an idea of how popular online courses are at the school, 95% of undergraduates took at least one course online in 2019-2020.
+Some students may be able to take online classes at KSU Georgia.
+To give an idea of how popular online courses are at the school, 57% of undergraduates took at least one course online in 2020-2021.

 Full Kennesaw State University Report